Rachelwebdev/Interactive-to-do-list-with-webpack-bundle/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Fun-to-do-list] <a name="about-project"></a>
+# 📖 [Interactive-to-do-list] <a name="about-project"></a>

-**[Fun-to-do-listo]** is a project that keeps a list of the tasks that the user needs to complete in a day.
+**[Interactive-to-do-list]** is a project that keeps a list of the tasks that the user needs to complete in a day.
 You can add tasks, delete tasks, mark tasks as complete, save tasks for future reference

 ## 🛠 Built With <a name="built-with"></a>